GeorgeFkd/bpmn-metrics/Docs.md

 ### Metric Calculations Explained
 BPMN diagrams are represented by xml files.
 By analysing these files using xpath.js we can calculate the metrics.
 A useful site for testing out ideas fast is [XPather](http://xpather.com/) (makes development significantly faster,thanks to the author).
-Also sometimes it is useful to utilise other metrics if it makes sense(e.g. NOAJS = NOA + gateways + Events).
+Also sometimes it is useful to utilise other metrics if it makes sense(e.g. NOAJS = NOA + gateways).

 ---
 ### Contribute